GW-SHC/c_bootstrap/projects/proj03/readme.md

-# Bootstrapping C - Project 1
+# Bootstrapping C - Project 3
 ## GWU Systems Hacking Club

-**TODO**
+In this project, you will add a message board to the webserver code you've been working with.

-Make message board for webserver.
-Keep board in arrays (of custom struct), each with a linkedlist of messages
+**TODO** We should flesh this out and fill in the gaps once the basic page gets written.